Approximation properties of neural ODEs: Universal approximation theorem

 If we set $\|A_1\|_2\ge1$ a fixed constant and $\|A_2\|_2=1$, then the only term that controls the stability of the shallow neural network \eqref{eq:snn} is $\|A_1\|_2\exp {\max_{D\in\Omega_\alpha} \mu_2(DA)}$.
 In \cite{guglielmi2024contractivity}, an efficient numerical method has been proposed to compute $\max_{D\in\Omega_\alpha} \mu_2(DA)$, and therefore $\exp {\max_{D\in\Omega_\alpha} \mu_2(DA)}$.
 We denote

 For shallow neural networks as in \eqref{eq:snn} trained for classification tasks, we notice in numerical experiments that unconstrained neural ODEs have $\delta_\star>0$, and thus they are intrinsically expansive and potentially unstable.
 For example, we train a shallow neural network $\varphi$ of the kind \eqref{eq:snn}, with $\|A_1\|_2\ge1$ a fixed constant and $\|A_2\|_2=1$, to correctly classify the images in the MNIST dataset.
-Some samples from the MNIST dataset are shown in Figure \ref{fig:mnist}.
 The model $\varphi$ has constant $\delta_\star\approx4.65$.
 See \cite[Section 5]{de2025stability} for more details on this numerical experiment.
 Having a constant $\delta_\star\approx4.65$ implies that the Lipschitz constant of the shallow neural network is at most $e^{\delta_\star}\|A_1\|_2\approx104.6\|A_1\|_2$, which is very high and allows some perturbations in input to be greatly amplified in output.
 Table \ref{tab:MNIST} shows the accuracy\footnote{The accuracy is the percentage of correctly classified images in the test set.} of the shallow neural network $\varphi$ as a function of the magnitude $\eta>0$ of the perturbation introduced in input.
-The considered perturbation is the FGSM (Fast Gradient Sign Method) adversarial attack \cite{biggio2013evasion,szegedy2013intriguing,goodfellow2014explaining}.
+The considered perturbation is the FGSM (Fast Gradient Sign Method) adversarial attack \cite{biggio2013evasion,goodfellow2014explaining,szegedy2013intriguing}.

 We notice that the accuracy decays quickly as the magnitude $\eta$ of the perturbation increases.

 Therefore, in \cite{de2025stability}, a numerical approach has been proposed to stabilise the shallow neural network $\eqref{eq:snn}$.
 It is sketched as follows.
 For a fixed $\delta<\delta_\star$, the numerical method computes one of the perturbations $\Delta\in\R^{d\times d}$ with smallest Frobenius norm such that